 One key aspect of the 2008 financial crisis was individuals taking out loans and mortgages that they couldn't afford to pay back.
 Now, it's true that lenders were also culpable — they were lending this money, and then selling the debt to a greater fool, which was irresponsible and dangerous, if not illegal.
 But how many of the bad subprime mortgages that triggered the 2008 crisis were taken on by people who didn't understand what they were getting themselves into?
 Given that nobody wants to end up bankrupt and have his or her home repossessed, it's safe to conclude an awful lot.
 As early as 2008 John Bryant, the vice chairman of President Bush's financial literacy council argued: "Take the greed and the financial misrepresentation out of it, and the root of this crisis is massive financial illiteracy."

 Every time the specter of financial illiteracy raises its head on the national stage, the widespread reaction tends to be to demand more spending on and resources for financial education, for example by including household finance in the basic high school curriculum.
 If the problem is lack of knowledge, give them more knowledge.
 But, as the economist Richard Thaler argues in The New York Times, it's not as easy as that.
-Thaler points to a 2013 paper that concluded that those who receive financial education do not perform noticeably better when it comes to saving a higher proportion of their income, or avoiding ruinously large debt.
-Additionally, the results of efforts to increase financial literacy aimed at low-income people are particularly weak.
+Thaler points to a 2013 paper that concluded that those who receive financial education do not perform much better at saving, or avoiding massive debt.
+Additionally, he notes, "the results of efforts to increase financial literacy aimed at low-income people are particularly weak."

 And it's not like the rollout of nationwide economics and financial education has eliminated financial illiteracy, or even reduced it to world-leading levels.
 According to the National Assessment of Educational Progress in 2008, 9 out of 10 high school students were exposed to some economics education, up from 1 in 4 in 1982.
 And 17 states now require students to take an economics course to graduate, up from 13 states in 1998.
 Yet financial illiteracy still plagues us.